GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

 Appending and deleting rows
 ---------------------------

-Appending and deleting rows is uncanningly complicated with PyFITS.
+Appending and deleting rows is uncannily complicated with PyFITS.
 This is an area where the use ``astropy.table`` can certainly help.
 We hope to be able to add astropy-based examples to this manual in the near future.
 But for now, let us study the PyFITS way.